 Program Design and Facilitation

-Are you willing to listen to many points of view, but unsure how to make the conversation productive?
+Do you want to bring together many points of view while making sure the conversation is productive?
 I can help you open the floor to many perspectives while staying focused on your objective.

 I’m a trained facilitator with experience guiding conversations with as few as three and as many as 150 people at a time.
 I’ve used techniques such as World Cafe, Open Space Technology and Appreciative Inquiry to lead inclusive conversations that have resulted in real-world projects and collaborations.